realKP/issue-tracker/README.md

 ### Create and View Organizations <a name="organizations"></a>
-You must create a new organization or join an existing organization with an invite code.
+You can create a new organization or join an existing organization with an invite code.
 You can only be a member of one organization at a time and cannot access any other areas of the web app until you are a member of an organization.

 ![Screenshot of create or join organization menu](https://github.com/realKP/issue-tracker/assets/76978772/968910b7-4129-43f9-8bac-6f21ab6f34f6)